nataperezzr/mis561-portfolio/README.md

 If I were doing this again, I would have spent more time reading through the data to understand where inconsistencies were coming from.

 The assignment Account Profitability and Service Tiers, creating a set of dashboards and providing a recommendation for rebuilding the account service policy for FY2026.
 [This is the Dashboard](https://public.tableau.com/views/OrderAnalysis_17897558117740/AccountPortfolioDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+If I were doing this again, I would have tried to get more information on Inside Sales by creating more calculated fields to understand it's behavior better.